-Ideally, each person with a stake in the company will play by the rules and uphold their fiduciary duty; however, disputes can arise when shareholders breach agreements, attempt to squeeze out shareholders, withhold distributions, or improperly utilize assets.
+Ideally, each person with a stake in the company will play by the rules and uphold their fiduciary duty; however, partnership and shareholder disputes can arise when shareholders breach agreements, attempt to squeeze out shareholders, withhold distributions, or improperly utilize assets.
 If you believe that your rights as a shareholder are being overlooked or abused, it is critical to understand the remedies available to you.

 The Importance of Shareholder Agreements

 A company’s shareholder agreement can provide strategies for dealing with conflicts and it is often the first place to turn when a dispute arises.
 The language in these agreements can regulate aspects including an individual’s rights, buyout procedures, and remedies for shareholder oppression.
 In a dispute, well-drafted agreements can protect the integrity of a business and the rights of its shareholders.
 However, when you mix changing business landscapes with financial interests, conflicts are likely to escalate.
 In order to uphold your rights, it may become necessary to get a skilled attorney involved.

 - The rights of majority and minority shareholders in making business decisions

 - The process for the removal or replacement of company officers